 If you only go up to the cottage in the summer, you’re missing out on a whole lot of cottage winter wonderfulness: the quiet, the snow-covered forest, the cosiness.
 Oh, the cosiness.

 And what better time to revel in a cosy cottage than at New Year’s?
 Let’s face it—big, crowded parties are overrated.
-Here’s how to snuggle down and ring in 2018, cottage-style.
+Here’s how to snuggle down and ring in the New Year, cottage-style.

 Stock up on the good stuff

 Whatever treats you like to eat, drink, or indulge in over the holidays, make sure to bring plenty.
 Once you’re bundled up in front of the fire, you won’t want to venture out in the cold to replenish your supply of hot chocolate, smoked oysters, or bubble bath.
 Also, make sure you’ve got plenty of fluffy, soft blankets.
 And firewood.
 And books.
 And mellow music.

 Build a fire

 What better way to burn off the old year and say hello to the new than by building a big, blazing fire?
 An outdoor bonfire lets you revel in a warming blaze while the air is cold around you, while an indoor fire is…well, just plain warm.
 To avoid having to get up, lay in a supply of toastable things to nibble on while your fire crackles merrily away.

 Go for a midnight walk

 Grab your flashlight and a thermos of something hot, and go for a midnight romp in the snow.
 There’s nothing quite like the quiet that descends over the woods when everything’s asleep under the snow.